PRIVATISATION

 (1994 - 1996)

-Much has been said and written about rail privatisation over the past few years.
-What is often ignored though is the fact that the entire debate was launched by politicians and as such never really was a true discussion on transport policy but much more a debate on political credos.
+Much has been said and written about rail privatisation in Britain over the past few years.
+What is often ignored though is the fact that the entire debate was launched by politicians and as such hardly ever was a true discussion of transport facts but rather a debate on political credos.
 In this context, BR stood no chance of winning, as the same people who had drained the cashflow into public transport for decades started leashing out and accusing the system of inefficiency (true in some cases, but not in others - witness NSE for example).

-Almost the only sign of the coming changes to be seen on the line was the rolling stock, though one did at times have to look twice to see whether the brandings on the EMUs were NSE or NSC...
+Almost the only sign of the coming changes to be seen on the Epsom Downs branch was the rolling stock, though one did at times have to look twice to see whether the brandings on the EMUs were NSE or NSC...

-Another small indication that things were changing were the posters put up at the stations on the line, although the NSC leaflet below, picked up at Sutton in April 1995, nicely illustrates the sort of identity crisis NSC had: While the logo of the advert is NSC, the Network Card illustrated actually displays the branding Network SouthEast...
+Another small indication that things were changing were the posters put up at the stations on the line, although the NSC leaflet shown here - picked up at Sutton in April 1995 - nicely illustrates the sort of identity crisis NSC had: Whilst the logo of the advert is NSC, the Network Card illustrated actually displays the branding Network SouthEast...

 Train services, on the other hand, remained untouched on the branch, the only novelty of the 1994/95 timetable therefore being the NSC branding.